Chnapy/bloup/README.md

 - CI cover and optimization
 - Docker dev environment (including Windows)

+[Nx framework](https://nx.dev/) was also tried.
+Powerful but quite restrictive and not compatible with Yarn 2+.

 ## Dev environment

 This repo is made to be used with [VSCode Remote-Containers](https://code.visualstudio.com/docs/remote/containers) which setup a Docker container with a fully controlled dev environment (including database and VSCode itself, all in a Linux distro).